-[0255] where h is Planck's constant; v is the frequency; and $\Delta E$ , is the difference of energies in the final and initial states.
+where h is Planck's constant; v is the frequency; and $\Delta E$ , is the difference of energies in the final and initial states.

-[0256] Electronic spectra are the result of electrons moving from one electronic energy level to another in an atom, molecule or ion.
+Electronic spectra are the result of electrons moving from one electronic energy level to another in an atom, molecule or ion.
 A molecular physical catalyst's spectral pattern includes not only electronic energy transitions but also may involve transitions between rotational and vibrational energy levels.
 As a result, the spectra of molecules are much more complicated than those of atoms.
-The main changes observed in the atoms or molecules after interaction with photons include excitation, ionization and/or rupture of chemical bonds, all of which may be measured and quantified by spectroscopic methods including emission or absorption spectroscopy which give the same information about energy level separation.
+The main changes observed in the atoms or molecules after interaction with photons include excitation, ionization and/or rupture of chemical bonds, all of 50 which may be measured and quantified by spectroscopic methods including emission or absorption spectroscopy which give the same information about energy level separation.

-[0257] In emission spectroscopy, when an atom or molecule is subjected to a flame or an electric discharge, such atoms or molecules may absorb energy and become "excited."
+In emission spectroscopy, when an atom or molecule is 55 subjected to a flame or an electric discharge, such atoms or molecules may absorb energy and become "excited."
 On their return to their "normal" state they may emit radiation.
 Such an emission is the result of a transition of the atom or molecule from a high energy or "excited" state to one of lower state.
 The energy lost in the transition is emitted in the form of electromagnetic energy.
 "Excited" atoms usually produce line spectra while "excited" molecules tend to produce band spectra.

-[0258] In absorption spectroscopy, the absorption of nearly monochromatic incident radiation is monitored as it is swept over a range of frequencies.
-During the absorption process the atoms or molecules pass from a state of low energy to one of high energy.
-Energy changes produced by electromagnetic energy absorption occur only in integral multiples of a unit amount of energy called a quantum, gies in the infrared, ultraviolet-visible or x-ray region of the electromagnetic spectrum (see Table 1).
+In absorption spectroscopy, the absorption of nearly monochromatic incident radiation is monitored as it is swept over a terns as well as spectral patterns can be influenced by envior molecules pass from a state of low energy to one of high energy.
+Energy changes produced by electromagnetic energy absorption occur only in integral multiples of a unit amount of energy called a quantum, which is characteristic of each absorbing species.
+Absorption spectra may be classified into four types: rotational; rotation-vibration; vibrational; and electronic.